Designer Radiator Buying Guide

 You should also be aware that due to the nature of some designs, they might require a bit more maintenance to make sure they look their best.
 This is because it's easier for dust to become trapped within the grooves.
 While it may not be a huge issue, this will slightly spoil the look of darker radiator finishes if it's allowed to build up, so it's a good idea to give them a regular clean.

-Your designer radiators will fit into your existing central heating system and we’ve made a step-by-step guide to installing a designer and vertical radiator.
+Most designer radiators will fit into your existing central heating system making them straight forward to install.
+Read our step-by-step installation guide below.

 - Check the bracket distance by marking the distance between them.
 This will show the distance to the centre of the radiator.
 Then drill where the brackets will go.

-- Fit your brackets and ensure they’re in position and can support the radiator before attaching it to the wall.
+- Fit your brackets, ensure they are in position, and can support the radiator before attaching it to the wall.
 This will allow you to fit your radiator to the wall but always do so in accordance with the manufacturer's instructions.

 - Fit the radiator valves nearest to where your current pipework is, or pipework will be; wrap the valves in PTFE tape.
 It's always best to install your valves before attaching your radiator to the wall to make the job easier.